Sinodun/draft-dprive-bcp-op/draft-ietf-dprive-bcp-op.md

 Other Terms:

-* DROP: DNS Recursive Operator Privacy statement, see (#dns-recursive-operator-privacy-drop-statement).
+* RPS: Recursive operator Privacy Statement, see (#recursive-operator-privacy-statement-rps).

-* DNS privacy service: The service that is offered via a privacy-enabling DNS server and is documented either in an informal statement of policy and practice with regard to users privacy or a formal DROP statement.
+* DNS privacy service: The service that is offered via a privacy-enabling DNS server and is documented either in an informal statement of policy and practice with regard to users privacy or a formal RPS.

 # Recommendations for DNS privacy services